Bootcamp-IA-P5/proyecto11-oscar/README.md

 *   **Flexible LLM Provider Selection:** Choose between various LLM providers (e.g., Gemini, Groq, Ollama) to suit your performance and deployment needs.
 *   **Interactive Streamlit UI:** A simple and intuitive web interface for easy content generation and management.

+### Thecnologies used
+* LangChain.
+The framework to connect to AI agents:
+    * Groq
+    * Gemini
+    * Ollama
+    * HuggingFace Hub
+* LangSmith.
+To trace the usage of the agents (requests and responses)
+* Replicate.
+To easy access to LLM models (only used for image generation)
+* ChomaDb.
+To store and reuse the downloaded papers:
+    * Arxiv
+    * PyPdf
+    * Sentence Transformers.
+* Streamlit.
+To put everything together in a web page.

 ## 🏁 Getting Started

 To get a copy of the project up and running on your local machine, follow these simple steps.